sophiejuco/DS_GA_1011-Final_Project/README.md

   > yes
   ````

-  Any questions, issues, or concerns - feel free to email smj490@nyu.edu
+  Any questions - feel free to email smj490@nyu.edu